t1hachane/t1hachane.github.io/_posts/2024-2-5-first-post.md

 - English Vietnamese switcher for readers ❌
 - Enough asthestic ❌
 - Categories for posts ❌
-- Able to display Vietnamese posts ❓
+- Able to display Vietnamese posts ✅
+- Change the font: ❓